NCC Logo

 Plastic traps with a screen-wire insert and dispenser holding a weevil attractant are checked each week from early spring to killing frost to monitor boll weevil populations.

 • Boll weevil eradication is accomplished by a combination of tactics, including insecticide applications, destruction of harvested plants and trapping with the use of pheromones.
-Trapping also is the key element in monitoring for re-infestations.
+Trapping also is the key element in monitoring determining which fields require chemical applications and monitoring for re-infestations.

-• Chemicals are applied periodically from late summer until harvest to kill the maximum number of weevils before they achieve diapause, a biological state essential to their winter survival.
+• Chemicals are applied as needed from late summer until harvest to kill the maximum number of weevils before they achieve diapause, a biological state essential to their winter survival.

 • Defoliation of plants and stalk destruction as soon as possible after harvest effectively eliminate food and shelter for surviving weevils.

 • Much of the success of eradication operations can be attributed to the synthetic pheromone trap.
-The traps capture weevils that have survived stalk destruction and spraying and help protect eradicated areas by detecting individual weevils that find their way into the area.
+The traps capture weevils that have survived stalk destruction and spraying as well as help protect eradicated areas by detecting individual weevils that find their way into the area.